DanielMitiku/calculator-react/README.md

+# Calculator-React

+> This is a simple calculator app done by using react.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Live Demo

+- The live version of the app can be found [here](https://)

 ## Available Scripts